How we teach Speaking and Listening

 How we teach Reading

-We aim for the children to become independent, fluent and enthusiastic readers, who read widely and frequently, with the skills to access, engage with and enjoy a wide range of texts.
+At Manor Park we want children to develop a life-long love for reading.
+We aim for the children to become independent, fluent and enthusiastic readers, who read widely and frequently with the skills to access, engage with and enjoy a wide range of texts.

-We encourage children to read voluntarily for pleasure and to develop the ability to read fluently and with understanding.
+At Manor Park we want children to develop a life-long love for reading.
+We encourage children to read for pleasure and to develop the ability to read fluently and with understanding.

 How we teach Writing

-Children are taught to match their writing style to differing audiences and purpose and to regard themselves as ‘writers’.
+Children are taught to match their writing style to differing audiences and purposes and to regard themselves as ‘writers’.

-We aim for the children to write independently and to develop their ability to write in a wide range of genre, both fiction and non-fiction.
+We aim for the children to write independently and to develop their ability to write in a wide range of genres, both fiction and non-fiction.

 In KS1 pupils are encouraged to collect ideas for writing by thinking out loud using ‘Think it, speak it, write it, check it’ to ensure that their meaning is clear.
-Children are reminded to use finger spaces, full stops and capital letters.
-They are taught about “WOW” words, which are exciting and ambitious adjectives used to make their writing more interesting.
-The daily Phonics lessons help children to sound out words as they are writing so that, by the end of Key Stage 1, children have a good foundation in spelling and letter writing.
+Children are taught to use finger spaces, full stops and capital letters and may progress to using other forms of punctuation such as question and exclamation marks.
+They are taught about using engaging and meaningful vocabulary to make their writing interesting.
+By the end of KS1, pupils may begin to evaluate and make some improvements to their writing.

 For more details for individual year groups please see the link to parent booklets in the ‘Supporting Learning at Home’ section in each year group.